 It is also a good idea to keep online articles and other sources as reference materials in your files.

-When you are preparing for interviews, review those articles, will be helpful in increasing your knowledge about that airline.
-You can access archived issues of Airline Pilot Careers Magazine daily November 1996 to 2008 on our web site.
-There is a current article in out Airline Pilot Interview Guide for each airline.
+When you are preparing for interviews, review those articles, which will be helpful in increasing your knowledge about that airline.
+You can access archived issues of Airline Pilot Careers Magazine daily from November 1996 to 2008 on our web site.
+There is a current article in our Airline Pilot Interview Guide for each airline.

 You also need to learn the do’s and don’ts of the interview process—from what to wear to what to say as well as different interviewing techniques.
 You should consult section three of the Airline Pilot Career Guide for interview tips and strategies.

 KitDarby.com also recommends three books exclusively on pilot interviewing.

 All three books – Questions, Questions: A Technical and Human Resources Interview Guide by Kit Darby (Also available as a Flash Card set at this Web Link, Checklist For Success by Cheryl A. Cage and Airline Pilot interviews by Irv Jasinski give you in-depth looks at the interview process.

 If you are scheduled for an interview, you should make an appointment for one of the following: a Telephone or Skype Video interview prep.

 These preps are with KitDarby.com’s trained pilot counselors.
 All prep sessions are tailored to the airline with which you are interviewing or generic practice is available for smaller airlines or in advance of an interview being scheduled.
 Our counselors will give you an overview of the interview process, insight as to what the interviewer’s duties are, what your responsibilities are as a candidate, detailed information about each airline and possible questions that will be asked during the interview.
 What the counselors won’t give you is a series of “canned” answers to interview questions.
 Our goal is to help you get the job.
 If there is one thing airlines don’t want, it’s a candidate with rehearsed third party answers.